 Identify nature of all areas of business activity.
 (Add /remove cells as required) Describe physical distancing protocols enforced Resources required Who is responsible?
 Completed e.g. Staff room/kitchen e.g. Stagger break times and set time limits for use. e.g. Review rosters where possible. e.g. Set up contactless deliveries. e.g. policy/procedure updates Manager with staff consultation Restaurant/Pub/Beauty Salon/day spa/Charter Fishing operators Must have a separate approved industry plan/checklist.
 Please click here to find an approved industry plan/checklist.
-Tour Vehicles e.g. (6-seater 4WD) e.g. Businesses will ensure that seating in vehicles will be spaced to adhere to an approved option or to the 1 per four square metre rule.
-Manager with staff consultation e.g. (12-seater mini-bus) e.g. Time within the confines of the vehicle will be limited wherever practical. e.g. (48-seater coach) e.g. Where practical windows in vehicles will be open and vehicle air conditioning will be set to fresh air as opposed to recirculate and will remain on. e.g. all staff are to maintain a physical distance from others. e.g. Where practical, physical barriers in the form of sneeze shields and other like barriers could be installed in confined spaces for staff and guest interactions.
-Accommodation e.g. Room service deliveries are to be delivered following no contact principles.
-Manager with staff consultation e.g. Staff (incl. cleaning staff) are instructed not to enter guest rooms while guests are present unless in an emergency, precautions for physical distancing and cleaning/hygiene will be followed where staff are required to enter guest rooms in their presence. e.g. Policy/procedure updates Manager with staff consultation e.g. All staff are to maintain a physical distance from others. e.g. Revised any communal seating plans/arrangements
+Tour Vehicles 50+ list approved options

+Identify nature of all areas of business activity.
+(Add /remove cells as required) Describe physical distancing protocols enforced Resources required Who is responsible?
+Completed e.g. (50+-seater coach) e.g. Where practical windows in vehicles will be open and vehicle air conditioning will be set to fresh air as opposed to recirculate and will remain on. e.g. all staff are to maintain a physical distance from others. e.g. Where practical, physical barriers in the form of sneeze shields and other like barriers could be installed in confined spaces for staff and guest interactions. e.g. policy/procedure updates Manager with staff consultation Accommodation (1 person per 4sqm density) e.g. Room service deliveries are to be delivered following no contact principles.
+Manager with staff consultation e.g. Staff (incl. cleaning staff) are instructed not to enter guest rooms while guests are present unless in an emergency, precautions for physical distancing and cleaning/hygiene will be followed where staff are required to enter guest rooms in their presence. e.g. Policy/procedure updates Manager with staff consultation